THE PARENTING GUIDE : CHAPTER 1

 Just like any job, raising children comes with a list of requirements.
 These requirements allow for a positive parenting experience, beneficial to everyone.
 But while anyone may muster up some of these traits, it is mastering them that will turn them into parenting super powers.

 Parenting Super Powers

-Broken down into seven broad, but driving categories, parents can visualize, assess and become more conscious of how they put these powers to work, everyday.
+Broken down into six broad but driving categories, parents can easily visualize and assess how they put their powers to work, everyday.
 Once developed and used properly, these super powers can create positive effects in children’s characters, habits, self-discipline, self-esteem and view of the world they inhabit.

 A BASIC NEED FOR IMPROVING PARENTING SKILLS

 This passive action holds the key to making good decisions and it is the essential ingredient for the next six requirements.
 Imagine “patience” as the force to draw from to feed sensitivity, attention, communication, motivation, consistency and even courage.
 From caring to creative thinking, patience is at the root of all that is positive and good.
 While lack of patience is a quick starter of negative, violent, frustrating or even evil situations.

 Learning To Be Patient With Ourselves